 The benefits of rescuing food: (1) providing food to those who are hungry, (2) reducing food waste, and (3) helping the environment.

 WPE rescues and delivers about 3 million pounds of food in a single year that helps many people who cannot meet their daily nutritional needs.

 Reducing Food Waste

-In general, the term “food waste” describes items that are fit for human consumption but thrown away, often at supermarkets or by households.
+In general, “food waste” describes items fit for human consumption but thrown away, often at supermarkets or by households.

 Some Facts About Food Waste

 The amount of food households waste every day (40 % of the food produced) is enough to fill the Rose Bowl stadium in California.

 $218 billion worth of food is thrown away each year.